Marc-André Bergeron

-Joseph Marc-André Bergeron (born October 13, 1980) is a Canadian former professional ice hockey defenceman who played in 10 seasons in the National Hockey League (NHL) before spending the later years of his career with the ZSC Lions of the National League (NL).
-Known as a power play specialist, more than half of Bergeron's career goals and points came with the man advantage.
+Joseph Marc-André Bergeron (born October 13, 1980) is a Canadian former professional ice hockey defenceman who played ten seasons in the National Hockey League (NHL) before spending the later years of his career with the ZSC Lions of the National League (NL).
+Known as a power play specialist, more than half of Bergeron's career goals and points came on the man advantage.

 Playing career

 Bergeron was signed as a free agent by the Edmonton Oilers in 2001.
 A swift defenceman with a penchant for end-to-end rushes, he reminded some of former Oiler great Paul Coffey.
 Bergeron's popularity with Edmonton fans was cemented during the 2003 playoffs when he sent Dallas Stars' Brenden Morrow head-over-heels with an open-ice hip check.
 Bergeron is well known more for his impressive slapshot than his defensive abilities.
 At the Edmonton Oilers skills competition, held November 26, 2006, he recorded his second straight victory in the hardest shot competition with a puck speed of 103.5 mph (approximately 165 km/h).

 While still with the Oilers, near the end of game one of the 2006 Stanley Cup Finals, Bergeron tried to steer Carolina Hurricanes forward Andrew Ladd wide of the net.
 However, the two of them piled into Oilers goaltender Dwayne Roloson, causing Roloson to be injured for the remainder of the Finals.
-The Oilers managed to re-group without Roloson but ultimately fell to the Hurricanes during game seven of the series.
+The Oilers managed to re-group without Roloson but ultimately fell to the Hurricanes in game seven of the series.

 After parting ways with the Oilers, Bergeron went on to play with the New York Islanders, Anaheim Ducks, and Minnesota Wild.
-On October 6, 2009, after star defenceman Andrei Markov was injured, Bergeron signed a 1-year contract worth $750,000 US with the Montreal Canadiens.
+On October 6, 2009, after star defenceman Andrei Markov was injured, Bergeron signed a 1-year contract with the Montreal Canadiens.
 Bergeron proved to be a valuable component to the Canadiens, playing forward on the fourth line as well as defence on power plays.
-He did, however, suffer a long scoring slump between December 31, 2009 until March 31, 2010.
-When Bergeron became a free agent on July 1, 2010, the Canadiens did not re-sign him.
+He did, however, suffer a long scoring slump between December 31, 2009, until March 31, 2010.
+When Bergeron became a free agent on July 1, the Canadiens did not re-sign him.